PythonNepal/pythonnepal.github.io/README.md

 See [CONTRIBUTING.md](CONTRIBUTING.md)

-If you're a python developer from Nepal, you can add yourself to the [website](http://pythonnepal.org/pages/developers.html).
+If you're a python developer then you can add yourself to the [website](http://pythonnepal.org/pages/developers.html).
 To do that,
 - Fork the repo
 - Edit the file present at `content/pages/developers.md`.
 The format is [Markdown](https://guides.github.com/features/mastering-markdown/).
 - Send us a pull request